intelie/gitbook-drilling/collector/protocols/modbus.md

   * Holding Register - Short value, usually representing an analog output from the PLC

 ## Configuring the `endpoint` field for Modbus sources
-### For Liverig versions 5.0.0 or above
+### LiveRig Collector 5.0.0 or above
-If you are using a Liverig version 5.0.0 or above, you can change the connection protocol by declaring the endpoint using the
+If you are using a LiveRig version 5.0.0 or above, you can change the connection protocol by declaring the endpoint using the
 format: `{code}:{transport}://{ip-address}:{port}?{options}`.
 Here is a list of options:

 - Code: `modbus-tcp`*(default)*, `modbus-adu`, `modbus-ascii`;